timurinal/Voxel-Game/VoxelGame/README.md

 });
 ```
 <br>
 GLSL functions use same-line opening curly brackets.
 GLSL functions are named using standard camel case.
-Declare function prototypes at the top of the file but implement them under the main function
+Declare function prototypes at the top of the file but implement them under the main function<br>

 ```glsl
 void someFuntion(); // function prototype